Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Removed the light prop from Tooltip

 In the new design language `Tooltip`s are always light.
-Thus the `light` prop no longer has any effect and has been be removed.
+Thus the `light` prop no longer has any effect and has been removed.
 Remove any usage of this prop.

 ```diff
 <Tooltip